-Research/Topic Fora, held Sunday, May 4–Tuesday, May 6, 2014, will present opportunities for presentation of original research and exchange of ideas and data.
-Topics include Autoimmune/Cholestatic Liver Disease, Cell and Molecular Biology, Hepatitis B and C, Liver Transplantation, NASH/ASH and Viral Hepatitis.
+The Research/Topic Fora presented opportunities for presentation of original research and exchange of ideas and data.
+Topics included Autoimmune/Cholestatic Liver Disease, Cell and Molecular Biology, Hepatitis B and C, Liver Transplantation, NASH/ASH and Viral Hepatitis.

 AASLD General Learning Objectives

-The AASLD’s general goals and objectives are to:
+The AASLD’s general goals and objectives were to:

 - Provide a forum for the exchange of new scientific and clinical information relevant to the study of liver disease.